Quantum Gate (album)

-Quantum Gate (2017) is roughly the 150th release and roughly 30th main studio album by Tangerine Dream.
+Quantum Gate (2017) is the 150th release and 30th main studio album by Tangerine Dream.
 It is the first full-length album since the death of founder Edgar Froese in 2015, and is largely based on ideas and musical sketches left by Froese.
 The album was preceded by and is companion to the 2015 mini-album Quantum Key.

 This album earned the group the most press they have had since the release of 1988's Optical Race due to the revived interest in the group following Froese's death.

 CD Track listing

 All titles composed by Edgar Froese, Thorsten Quaeschning, and Ulrich Schnauss, except where noted.

 LP Track listing

 The vinyl releases of the album feature a different track order, though this was not needed to fit the tracks onto sides.